 The Direct Identity Verification and Authorization (DIVA) form needs to be signed by a representative with signing power at the organization and a Trusted Agent or a Notary.

 Who should sign the Data Services Agreement (DSA)?

 The Data Services Agreement (DSA) is the basic legal document that outlines each organizations roles and responsibilities.
 The DSA needs to be signed by the practice/facility/organization before any data can be sent to GLHC.
 If an organization is owned by a hospital they are covered under the hospital’s legal agreement.
 The DSA does not need to be signed by every provider working in the participating organization.

 What legal documents or agreements does GLHC require?

 For medical practices, the base level legal agreement is the Data Services Agreement (DSA).
 The DSA is both a usage agreement and a business agreement.
 Another frequently used agreement is a Statement of Work (SOW).
 The SOW outlines the work that GLHC will do on your behalf.
 Not all organization and situations require a SOW, as many of our services are provided to medical practices free of charge.

 How much does HIE cost?

-GLHC is a community based, 501c3 nonprofit organization, funded by our members.
+GLHC is a community based, 501c3 nonprofit organization, funded by organizations that use our solutions to enhance care and reduce the cost of healthcare at their organizations.
 The price of our solutions and tools support the HIE and are based on the size and scope of the organization wishing to use the services.
-Because it is our mission to connect all individual healthcare organization in Michigan, we will help all organization use health information technology regardless of the organizations financial capacity.
+Because it is our mission to connect all individual healthcare organizations in Michigan, we will help all organizations use our solutions regardless of the their financial capacity.

 What is an IC?
 How can they help me and how do I get in touch with them?